SanjanaCode/GroceryChatBotIndividual/README.md

 ### 5 Reasonable responses outside of the topic

 With 5 reasonable responses outside of the topic, the bot will provide a more fluent response to the user.
-This will help the user reword their question if the bot does not understand the question or variety in bot's responses, such as refund or replacement for the product, which allows for more smooth and realistic conversation.
+This will prompt the user to rephrase their question if the bot does not understand the question.
+The bot also provides responses for refunds or exchanges for the product, which allows for more smooth and realistic conversation.

 ![response-snippet](snippets/response.png)